 From Mandara hut the trail passes through a short stretch of forest, then skirts the base of the Maundi Crater and then emerges into the transition from rain forest to moorland.
 It is well worth a short detour to scramble up the rim of the Maundi Crater for your first really impressive view of the Kibo Crater.
 On a clear day, Kibo will glimmer in the distance, showing off her majestic glaciers in the morning sun.
 Once you are in the open moorland you will get the chance to see some of Kilimanjaro’s most spectacular plants – the endemic giant lobelia which grows up to 3 m in height and the giant groundsel (Senecia Kilimanjari), which can reach heights of 5m!
 After about 6 hours from here you reach the Horombo hut, where you will have hot washing water, rest; an evening meal and overnight.

 Day 4: Horombo hut (3720m) – Acclimatisation day

 Horombo hut is a village of huts perched on a small plateau, with buildings similar to Mandara, but with a total capacity of 120 climbers!
 Normally bustling with hikers, guides, porters and with an atmosphere of adventure and excitement.
 You will meet both ascending and descending hikers here.
-This extra day and night at Horombo is for additional acclimatisation.
+This extra day and night at Horombo is for additional acclimatization.
 A hike towards the Mawenzi hut, passing the Zebra Rocks on the way (about 3 hours up and 1.5 hours down), is strongly recommended.
-This hike will further assist with the process of acclimatisation.
+This hike will further assist with the process of acclimatization.
 Remember to drink enough water and move slowly!
 All meals for the day are provided at the hut.
 Retire to bed early and get a last good night’s rest.